caelum-n/cs330-javascript/README.md

 ### What's It Used For?

 JavaScript is used in many more ways today than ever.
 Historically, Java had been used primarily on the client side to add scripted behavior.
 It remains the dominant client-side language of the web.
 However, after the [creation of Node.js in 2009](), JavaScript began to spread outside of browser usage.
-Now, JavaScript is used in server-side development, mobile app development and more.
+Now, JavaScript is used in server-side development, mobile app development, and more.

-### What is Node.js?

-> [!WARNING]
-> EDIT SECTION
-Node.js was created in 2009 by Ryan Dahl

- [!WARNING]
-> EDIT SECTION
-Node.js allows us to_________________________

-Node.js is a cross-platform, open-source server environment that can run on Windows, Linux, Unix, macOS, and more.
-Node.js is a back-end JavaScript runtime environment, runs on the V8 JavaScript engine, and executes JavaScript code outside a web browser.

 ### A Brief History